aasm/aasm/README.md

 ### ActiveRecord

-AASM comes with support for ActiveRecord and allows automatical persisting of the object's state in the database.
+AASM comes with support for ActiveRecord and allows automagical persisting of the object's state in the database.

 ```ruby